lightsourceengine/jjs/targets/os/zephyr/README.md

 Connect Mini-USB for charging and flasing the device.

 ```
-# Assuming you are in jerry-zephyr folder.
+# Assuming you are in jjs-zephyr folder.
 west flash
 ```